 D is for documentation

 Documentation is a vital component of any engagement, whether it be an attest, tax or consulting engagement.
 It is so engrained in the profession that it is specifically addressed in multiple professional standards.
-Despite this prominent position in the profession, the level documentation often falls short.
+Despite this prominent position in the profession, the level of documentation often falls short.

 Weak or inadequate documentation can be detrimental in the event of a professional liability claim.
 If it is not documented, it did not happen.
 Conversely, strong documentation may reduce the likelihood of a client dispute rising to the level of a claim.
 For example, an e-mail reminding a client of their responsibility to provide supporting documents by a certain date in order to complete services by a deadline could be useful if the deadline was missed due to the client’s procrastination.